-In short, Eraman et al. (2021) asserts that interactions between an individual and their surroundings lead to stress.
-According to Lazarus and Folkman's theory published in 1984, emotions are influenced by both routine activities and significant life events.
+In short, Eraman (2021) asserts that interactions between an individual and their surroundings lead to stress.
+According to Lazarus and Folkman's theory, emotions are influenced by both routine activities and significant life events.
 This theory focuses on cognitive assessment and coping or managing stress.
 Different people react differently to stress.
 These methods include emotions, thoughts, feelings, and behaviours.
 The usual cause of this is stress from the outside world.
 The way a situation is perceived affects how stressed out a person gets.